 - Solicitors For You

 - News & Events

 When a person makes a will, they set out how their estate is to be distributed on their death and who is to be responsible for carrying out that process.
-However where there are concerns regarding the circumstances in which a will was created, it is possible to challenge the will.
+When concerns arise regarding the circumstances in which a will was created, challenging the validity of the will may become necessary.